 Don't forget to fill in the types of elements in your "Elements in Biomolecules " chart.

 Where do coal, oil and gas hydrocarbons come from?the carbon and hydrogen atoms in fossil fuels started out in the biomolecules of living things.
 As you can see by the drawing on the right, coal originally comes from decomposed land plants that have been covered by sedimentary rock and compressed over millions of years.

 Next, consider the drawing below to find out where oil and gas comes from.
 Click to enlarge.
 Then answer the Checking In question.

 Stop and Think3.
 In Lab 1B, you have learned about carbon, biomolecules and the key carbon cycle processes that transform one carbon compound into another.
 Choose two processes and explain how they can change (transform) one carbon-compound into another.

 1. Watch an animation on oil and gas formation in this animation developed by the University of Waikato, New Zealand.
 Access the animation here: Oil Formation

 2. Watch the other videos in the Its All About Carbon series from NPR.

 3. Try out a fun biomolecule App for the iPad or iPhone.
 If necessary, make sure you have your parents' permission to download an App.

-- Nice Molecules! $1.99 to install.
+- Nice Molecules for $1.99 This APP is the easiest to use.
 Gives you Jmols and background information for lots of carbon compounds.
 If you shake it, it shows a new molecule.

-- Molecules app from Sunset lake Software.
-Free!
-This is a more sophisticated app for students who are interested in chemistry and biomolecules.
+- Molecules by Sunset Lake Software.
+This APP is free but is not as easy to use as "Nice Molecules."
+This is a more sophisticated APP for students who are interested in chemistry and biomolecules.
 You can download molecules from two comprehensive databases - The Protein Data Bank and NCBI's PubChem.

 - Global Warming May Increase the Capacity of Trees to Store Carbon